abdulnine7/Leetcode-Blind-75/README.md

 <img src="https://s3-lc-upload.s3.amazonaws.com/uploads/2018/07/17/question_11.jpg"  width="500">

 #### Solution:
-- First we set left and right pointer at the extream ends.
+- First we set left and right pointer at the extreme ends.
 - And we measure water level with minimum of two heights, `height[left]` and `height[right]` with width, `right-left`
 - In order to have more height of the container we move left or right pointer.
 Whichever is shorter in height we change that pointer to next.